 A bank holding company is generally required to give the FRB prior written notice of any purchase or redemption of its outstanding equity securities if the gross consideration for the purchase or redemption, when combined with the net consideration paid for all such purchases or redemptions during the preceding 12 months, is equal to 10% or more of the company's consolidated net worth.
 The FRB may disapprove such a purchase or redemption if it determines that the proposal would constitute an unsafe and unsound practice, or would violate any law, regulation, FRB order or directive, or any condition imposed by, or written agreement with, the FRB.
-There is an exception to this approval requirement for well-capitalized bank holding companies that meet certain other conditions.
+There is an exception to this approval requirement for well-capitalized bank holding companies that meet certain other conditions and bank holding companies that are subject to Regulation Y.